mdmohiuddin32/DataArt-JS-School/README.md

-# Task 1.
-HTML.
-The Foundations of Web Design
+# Task 2.
+CSS and Preprocessors

-- This is the first task for the DataArt JS School.
+- This is the secibd task for the DataArt JS School.

-- It contains the HTML structure of a timeline based webpage.
+- It contains the HTML structure and styles using CSS of a timeline based webpage.

 ## Details

 - The structure is made using Semantic HTML for better accessibility.
+- We've added placeholder HTML for the timeline to style for with the CSS.
-- It should contain everything needed for the HTML part of our project.
+- This project should contain all the required HTML and CSS necessary.
-- There could be future changes made as the project requires for CSS and JavaScript.
+- There could be future changes made as the project requires for JavaScript.